chizobavictory/STARWARS-API/README.md

 ### Solution

-My Url is on https://chizobavictorystarwarsspa.netlify.app/
+My url is on https://chizobavictorystarwarsspa.netlify.app/